sample-accelerators/python-functions-accelerator/DEPLOYING.md

 ### HTTP

-After deploying your function, you can interact with our function by runnig:
+After deploying your function, you can interact with our function by running:

 ```
 curl -X POST http://localhost:8080